malaikagalvan/kanban-board/README.md

-This is a Kanban Board Project for MyCritters onboarding.
+This is a Kanban Board Project created for MyCritters onboarding.